by Catherine Lapinsh and Kristjan Kaljusaar

 The Military Order of Saint Henry (German: Militär-St. Heinrichs-Orden) of the Electorate and later Kingdom of Saxony was founded on 7 October 1736 by Augustus III, King of Poland and Elector of Saxony in celebration of his fortieth birthday.
 It was to be an award for Saxon military officers in times of war.

 On the day of the Order’s founding, Augustus conferred it upon several generals – but the bestowals rested there, and the Order became dormant in 1763, following the death of the monarch, as well as the passing away of his son and successor only three months later.
 The Order was briefly renewed in 1768 by Frederick Augustus III of Saxony.
 However, it was not conferred again until the French Revolutionary Wars in the 1790s.
 Its statutes were renewed in 1807, after Saxony was elevated to the rank of Kingdom.
 Throughout the 19th and early 20th century, the Military Order of Saint Henry was granted to officers of the Saxon army and those of allied states.
-From 1736 to 1918 it was conferred on 736 occasions.

 The Order had four classes: Grand Cross, Commander 1st Class, Commander (or Commander 2nd Class), and Knight.
 Generally, the military rank of the recipient determined which grade he would receive: the Grand Cross was bestowed upon monarchs and on high-ranking field commanders, Commander 1st Class on generals, Commander 2nd Class on officers holding the rank of major or higher, the Knight’s Cross – on other officers.
 With few exceptions, one was required to have received a lower grade before receiving the next higher grade.